Juror#97 Part IV Death Penalty Yes or No?

 When we look upon the greatest parts we love about Jesus Christ it is all grace and all love.
 For some, there is nothing else, which is an inaccurate portrayal of the One who is both the lamb and lion.
 One must also examine the trinity.
 Jesus and God are one or understand it as you interpret the hard-to-understand complex distinctions of the three-in-one topic.
 Think then in terms that Jesus wrote the original laws.
 Jesus found in Genesis that the people had been intermixed with the devil’s spawn and it became impossible to right the DNA for all of the people on earth.
 It was Jesus who had to make the hard decision regarding Noah and the Ark.
 It was Jesus that had to make the hard decision for destroying the cities of Sodom and Gomorrah.

 But, it was also Jesus who in His mercy and grace forgave Moses of murder and used him to deliver the people from slavery.
-It was Jesus in His mercy and grace who forgave David of his adultery and had him reign as King and set up the Temple of God.
+It was Jesus in His mercy and grace who forgave David of his adultery and murder and had him reign as King and set up the Temple of God.
 Jesus’ bloodline included David.
 He transfigured with Moses a murderer and with Elijah who was present when 450 prophets of Baal were slain.
 Although later, both Moses and David paid the consequences for their sins.
 Moses was deprived of entering the promised land and David did not see the temple completed.
 Depressed Elijah went to heaven without dying.
-Do you see It was Jesus who forgave Paul, an old testament law enforcer, who wrongly had Christians murdered for heresy?
-Paul as we know went on the write most of the New Testament.
+Do you see It was Jesus who forgave Paul, an old testament law enforcer, who wrongly had Christians murdered?
+Paul as we know went on to write most of the New Testament.

 It was Jesus who while not under the law but under the future of Grace forgave the woman who had committed adultery.
 The Pharisees wanted Him to say follow the law of Moses and give her the death penalty.
-Instead, Jesus had mercy on her and then told her to go and sin no more.
+Instead, Jesus had mercy on her but, then told her to go and sin no more.
 Many argue that Jesus ended the death penalty at that moment.
 But Jesus was not under the law after John the Baptist, the new covenant was at that point being introduced.
 But did it end justice and the law?

-I believe no.
+I believe NO.

 It instead placed Christians into the realm of having to follow the authority of the land.
 That guy Paul who wrote Romans 13 tells us to ‘Let every person be subject to the governing authorities.‘ Ideally, the hope was those Romans would all find salvation under the blood of Jesus the lamb’s forgiveness of sins.
 If the reader here does not understand that, find the most important answers you need to know on that topic, such as the Grace thing I mentioned at the beginning of this Portico thought stretcher.